Åfjord Municipality: Coat of arms

-The current coat of arms was approved for use starting on 1 January 2020 after a municipal merger with Åfjord and Roan municipalities.
+The current coat of arms was approved for use starting on 1 January 2020 after a municipal merger with Åfjord Municipality and Roan Municipality.
 These arms had previously been used by Roan from 1987 until 2020.
 The official blazon is "Azure, three terns volant argent" (I blått tre oppflyvende sølv terner, 2-1).
 This means the arms have a blue field (background) and the charge is a group of three flying terns.
 The bird design has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 Terns, a very watchful and energetic bird, are intended to symbolize the local inhabitants and the coast with the vast bird life in the area.
 The arms were initially designed by Solfrid Krogfjord with the final design by Einar H. Skjervold.
 The municipal flag has the same design as the coat of arms.

 The previous coat of arms was granted on 18 April 1997 until 1 January 2020 when the municipality was enlarged and the arms were changed.
 The official blazon is "Azure, two boats argent issuant from sinister" (I blått to fremvoksende sølv båter).
 This means the arms have a blue field (background) and the charge is two boats coming out of the right side of the shield.
 The boats have a tincture of argent which means they are commonly colored white, but if the arms are made out of metal, then silver is used.
 The arms show two stems of a boat to represent the special boats Åfjordbåt that are built in the municipality.
 These boats had a long, shallow keel and straight masts.
 The arms were designed by Einar H. Skjervold.
 The municipal flag had the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Åfjord.
+The Church of Norway has three parishes (sokn) within Åfjord Municipality.
 It is part of the Fosen prosti (deanery) in the Diocese of Nidaros.

 History

 There are archeological findings on many sites across the municipality.
-On Dragseid archaeologists have located grave mounds.
-On Dragseid it is said that the wooden boats were dragged over this thin peninsula to shorten the journey and to avoid risking them in bad weather.
+At Dragseid. archaeologists have located grave mounds.
+It is said that the wooden boats were dragged over the thin Dragseid peninsula to shorten the journey and to avoid risking them in bad weather.
 Up to the Middle Ages the Fosen peninsula was included as a part of the district of Nordmøre, immediately to the south.

 Prior to 1950, there were no roads leading into and out of the municipality.
-In 1950, the road to the neighboring municipality of Bjugn to the south was finally finished.
-In 1955, the road to Stokksund in the northern part of the municipality was finished.
+In 1950, the road to the neighboring Bjugn Municipality to the south was finally finished.
+In 1955, the road to Stoksund Municipality in the northern part of the municipality was finished.